cspridhitek/audit-framework/README.md

 # Audit Framework

 This project is an audit logging framework built with Spring Boot and Maven.
-It utilizes the `audit4j-core` library for handling audit logs and provides various appenders for different logging mechanisms, including database, file, and Kafka.
+It provides various appenders for different logging mechanisms, including database and Kafka.

 ## Project Structure